 PHP vs Node.js

 Our team is experienced both in PHP programming and Node.js development.
 We have a portfolio with both PHP-based applications and Node.js-based applications as well as mixed ones.
-What do we take into account when considering which tool to use?
+What do we take into account when considering which tool to use in custom software development?

 - Terminology differences between PHP and Node.js